-That's why I was all on board with participating in The Great Food Blogger Cookie Swap again this year.
-Not only because I love eating cookies.
-I also love giving to others, and this year's event gave me lots of opportunities to do just that!
+That's why I was all on board with participating in The Great Food Blogger Cookie Swap again this year, and I really wanted to make these Finnish Almond Log Cookies.
+Not only because I love eating cookies, but also because I love giving to others, and this year's event gave me the opportunity to do just that!

 The best part about this year’s swap is that the cookie swap organizers, Lindsay and Julie , partnered up with OXO, a huge supporter for Cookies for Kids’ Cancer.
 So all of the participants paid a small registration fee and every dollar went directly to the charity.
 How awesome is that?

 When I give to others, it warms my heart inside, so I truly hope that my recipients, Deanna, Chris, and Karen, enjoyed their Finnish almond log cookies!
 Special thanks goes out to the wonderful bloggers who sent ME cookies this year.
 Thank you, Amanda, Jessica, and Kathy for the delicious treats you lovingly sent my way!